tactipus/python-coinmarketcap/README.md

 __Methods__

-You have to pass to following methods the parameters detailled in the [official documentation](https://coinmarketcap.com/api/documentation/v1/).
+You have to pass to the following methods the parameters detailed in the [official documentation](https://coinmarketcap.com/api/documentation/v1/).

 | Methods and documentation | Description | Endpoint |
 |-|-|-|